TimeDelta/q-vs-c_enc_dec_nonstationary/README.md

 #### Quantization Methods
 - When extending a discrete metric to cover continuous data (LZC and DE), multiple quantization methods are used to improve conclusion robustness.
 Specifically, the included methods are:
-  - [Equal Bin-Width](./analysis.py#L80): Partitions each feature’s range into equal‑width bins based on a fixed symbol count (here, 1/10 of the sequence length) then turn each state into a symbol via mixed-radix encoding.
+  - [Equal Bin-Width](./analysis.py#L80): Partitions each feature's range into equal‑width bins based on a fixed symbol count (here, 1/10 of the sequence length) then turn each state into a symbol via equal-base mixed-radix encoding.
 Fails to adapt to skewed or multimodal distributions.
   - [Bayesian Blocks by (Scargle et al.; 2013)](./analysis.py#L109): Finds an optimal segmentation of one‑dimensional data (quantizes each feature separately) by maximizing a fitness function under a Poisson (event) model.
 This yields non‑uniform bin widths that adapt to local data density by creating edges where the statistical properties change, yielding finer resolution in regions of high statistical property fluctuation and coarser bins elsewhere.
 An adaptive histogram approach such as this better captures multimodal structure by placing narrow bins around abrupt changes in density and wider bins elsewhere.
 This prevents the smoothing over of sharp, localized peaks that uniform binning introduces.
+The final symbols are then obtained via mixed-radix encoding with each feature's base being equal to the number of symbols (bins) found for that feature.
   - [HDBSCAN](./analysis.py#L136)): Assigns symbols via hierarchical density‑based clustering, uncovering clusters of varying shapes and densities without requiring preset bin counts for each feature.
 As per standard practice, the `cluster_selection_epsilon` parameter is set to the mean plus the standard deviation of the interpoint distances between each pair of nearest neighbors.
 The chosen `cluster_selection_method` is `'leaf'` for improved granularity.